Amani5576/NGC-3576-Temperature-Readings/README.md

 https://user-images.githubusercontent.com/110545729/191952049-509730ef-ef19-49ba-b836-2f67241194c0.mp4

-Manual code is needed for the superimposition of the dust data onto the stars data like so:
+Manual code is needed for the superimposition of the dust data onto the young-hot OB stars data to produce imagery as seen below:

 <img src="./img/superimposing.png">